GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     * A `test-logger` sample application
     * A Fluent Bit DaemonSet

-1. In the cloned repository, navigate to the `anthos-multicloud-fluentbit` directory:
+1. In the cloned repository, navigate to the correct directory:

-        cd anthos-multicloud-fluentbit
+        cd anthos-multi-cloud/customize-logs-fluentbit

     Stay in this directory for the duration of the tutorial.